-The 4 Reasons Why Cats’ Noses Get Wet When They Purr
+The 3 Reasons Why Cats’ Noses May Get Wet When They Purr

-3. Drippy Noses Can Be Drool-Related
+1. Drippy Noses May Be Drool-Related

 Frequently Asked Questions